Center for Clinical Research and Trials in Surgery

 - Completion of yearly reporting obligations and study renewals

-- Biostatistician Services provided by You Fu Li MD, MPH, as well as additional biostatistics and computer programming resources by arrangement
+- Biostatistician services and computer programming resources are available by arrangement

 Human Subjects Educational Training Program